Level/levelup/README.md

 ### `db.iterator([options])`

 Returns an [`abstract-leveldown` iterator](https://github.com/Level/abstract-leveldown/#abstractleveldown_iteratoroptions), which is what powers the readable streams above.
-Options are the same as the range options of [`createReadStream()`](#createReadStream) and are passed to the underlying store.
+Options are the same as the range options of <a href="#createReadStream"><code>createReadStream</code></a> and are passed to the underlying store.

 <a name="writeStreams"></a>